SoftwareEngineeringToolDemos/ICSE-2011-JavAdaptor/build-vm/README.md

 3. Navigate to that folder (via bash on Linux or Command Prompt on Windows) and execute the command :
       "vagrant up --provider virtualbox"

+Note :
-Note : The Virtual Machine will boot up quickly but wait for the "vagrant up" command to complete as it provisions the VM for use.
+ -  The Virtual Machine will boot up quickly but wait for the "vagrant up" command to complete as it provisions the VM for use.
+ -  Base Vagrant Box : [Ubuntu 14.04 Desktop] (https://vagrantcloud.com/box-cutter/boxes/ubuntu1404-desktop)